Michele Brekke: NASA Loaned Executive to Houston Technology Center

 Brekke's position was as a "business accelerator" for technology start-ups.

 Director, Innovation Partnerships and Technology Transfer

 Brekke facilitated partnership development through Space Act Agreements and patent licensing.

-Manager, Visiting Vehicle Operations Integration
+Integration Manager, Visiting Vehicle Operations Integration

 Brekke was responsible for operations integration for vehicles visiting the International Space Station (ISS).
+Brekke also served as a project manager for Common Communications for Visiting Vehicles (C2V2) where she helped develop hardware enabling visiting spacecraft to communicate with the ISS upon approach.